 - Entry Requirements

 - Natural Disasters – such as hurricanes

 Regarding local laws and customs, for example, these may be very different from our own.
 In Singapore, it is illegal to bring e-cigarettes into the country and in Ghana it is illegal to wear military clothing, including camouflage.
 It’s a good idea to check before you travel.

 5. An Events Calendar

 Very often you will find an events calendar online for your destination and you will be able to see main events taking place for a given period.
 There may be an event you would love to attend and this may influence your travel dates.

 If your chosen destination does not speak your mother tongue then try to learn the basics of the language before you go.
 Being able to say please, thank you, or order a drink in a foreign language goes a long way.
 I can recommend Duolingo.
-Duolingo is a free app through Play Store.
+Duolingo is a free app through through your mobile phone’s Play Store.
 You can choose daily lessons 5, 10 or 15 minutes long.
 It teaches you how to read, write and pronounce words and phrases in a fun way from your phone!
 You can also take part in a language club which allows you to connect with other learners to chat online.
-Read my language tips blog post for more information and further ideas.
+Read my language tips post for more information and further ideas.

 7. Travel Insurance